Questions? Call0808 196 1942orMessage us

 You’re not ready to start a family yet

-Lots of individuals come to us knowing that one day they wish to start a family, however, their circumstances mean they are either not financially or emotionally ready, there are other things they want to achieve beforehand, or they simply haven’t met the right partner.
+Lots of individuals come to us knowing that one day they wish to start a family, however, their circumstances mean they are either not financially or emotionally ready.
+There may be things they want to achieve beforehand, or they simply haven’t met the right partner.

 You’re a transgender or non-binary person

-If you’re starting hormone therapy or planning to have reconstructive surgery, both can lead to some or complete loss of your fertility.
+If you’re starting hormone replacement therapy or planning to undergo gender surgery as part of the transition process, some or complete loss of fertility can be expected.

 You’re about to have treatment for cancer

-Cancer treatments such as chemotherapy, radiotherapy and hormone therapy can affect a person’s fertility, particularly when receiving high doses.
+Cancer treatments such as chemotherapy, radiotherapy and hormone therapy can affect a person’s fertility.

 You have a condition that may affect your fertility

-Polycystic ovary syndrome, endometriosis, uterine fibroids, as well as other health problems, can affect fertility in women.
+Polycystic ovary syndrome, endometriosis, uterine fibroids, and other health problems can affect a woman’s fertility.

 If you’re working a job deemed as “hazardous” you may wish to preserve your fertility due to the increased risk of injury or exposure to harmful chemicals or illnesses.